lorenzobersano/voteth/design_pattern_decisions.md

 ## Circuit Breaker

-In voteth the Circuit Breaker pattern is used alongside the Registry Contract pattern for upgradability.
+In votΞ the Circuit Breaker pattern is used alongside the Registry Contract pattern for upgradability.

 When the contract is in emergency stop all voter-side functions (committing and revealing votes, asking for verification) are blocked.
-When the Election contract is stopped, the election admin can make the needed fixes to the contract and then replacing the current backend contract address stored in the Registry with the fixed contract address.
+When the Election contract is stopped, the election admin can make the needed fixes to the contract and then replace the current backend contract address stored in the Registry with the fixed contract address.

-In voteth the Circuit Breaker pattern is implemented using a simple modifier which is applied to all voter-side functions:
+In votΞ the Circuit Breaker pattern is implemented using a simple modifier which is applied to all voter-side functions:

 ```
 modifier stopInEmergency { require(!stopped); _; }